6 no-brainers to shoot down your environmental impact

 Be aware of it next time you shop in a fast fashion store to fill up your bag!

 Carry a metal flask with you all the time to refill with tap water.
 You can download the Refill app to find the nearest refilling station.
-Also, if you’re a business, you can become a traceable refill station by signing up here.
+Also, if you’re a business, you can become a traceable refill station.

 Buy a water filter jug to use at home (please stop buying water in plastic bottles, it’s no sense!).